 Annex XI, Chapter I, Section 1 sets out conditions for intra-Union trade in unprocessed manure of equidae.
 The outdated references to glanders, vesicular stomatitis, anthrax or rabies should be replaced by references to Delegated Regulation (EU) 2020/687 and Delegated Regulation (EU) 2020/688.

 Annex XI, Chapter II, Section 1 to Regulation (EU) No 142/2011 sets out the conditions for the production of certain organic fertilisers and soil improvers.
-Frass, defined in Annex I, point 61, should be subject to the same processing as processed manure.
+Frass, defined in Annex I, point 61, should be subject to the standard processing for the processing of processed manure.
 For the sake of legal certainty, it is necessary to align the conditions with the requirements for the placing on the market of processed frass in Chapter I section 2 of the same Annex.

 Annex XI to Regulation (EU) No 142/2011 should, therefore, be amended accordingly.

 Annex XII to Regulation (EU) No 142/2011 provides for conditions for imports and transit of intermediate products.
-An outdated reference to Directive 96/23/EC should be replaced by a reference to Regulation (EU) 2022/1644, Regulation (EU) 2022/931, Regulation (EU) 2021/2244 and Regulation (EU) 2021/1355.
+An outdated reference to Directive 96/23/EC should be replaced by a reference to Article 2 (c ) of Commission Delegated Regulation (EU) 2019/2090;.

 Annex XII provides for a list of third countries eligible for imports of intermediate products which refers to the list of Member Countries of the Office international des epizooties (OIE).
 An outdated reference to OIE should be replaced by a reference to the World Organisation for Animal Health (WOAH).